Timothy Hutton: Early life

 Timothy Hutton was born in Malibu, California.
 His father was actor Jim Hutton; his mother, Maryline Adams (née Poole), was a teacher.
 His parents divorced when Hutton was three years old, and his mother took him and his older sister, Heidi, with her to Boston, and then to her hometown Harwinton, Connecticut.
 The family returned to California when Hutton was 12.

-"A lot of people think that because my father was an actor, I come from this big show-business background," Hutton told Bruce Cook of American Film magazine in 1981.

-But that's not how I grew up at all.
-My mother took us to Cambridge because she wanted to get her M.A.
-She wound up teaching in Connecticut, but the way she saw it, after a while, if we all stayed there, my sister and I would just wind up as the proprietors of the local drugstore or something, so that was why she took us to Berkeley, California—to get us into the world, I guess.
-Now she's given up teaching and she's into printing miniature books.
+Due to his father's being a prominent film actor, Hutton was often thought to have grown up in the entertainment industry.
+But he told Bruce Cook of American Film magazine in 1981, "That's not how I grew up at all.
+My mother took us to Cambridge because she wanted to get her M.A."
+They later relocated to Berkeley, California.

 In 1976, when Hutton was 15, he sought out his father and moved in with him in Los Angeles.
 At Fairfax High School, while playing Nathan Detroit in a school production of Guys and Dolls, he realized he wanted to become an actor.
 With encouragement from both of his parents, he began acting in television.

-On June 2, 1979, Jim Hutton died in Los Angeles from liver cancer, two days after his 45th birthday.
+On June 2, 1979, Jim Hutton died in Los Angeles from liver cancer two days after his 45th birthday.
 In 1981, Hutton thanked his father during his Academy Award speech, which he had won for his role in the movie Ordinary People.